Zapp: 1980–1981: Split with George Clinton, Uncle Jam and CBS

-1982–89: Zapp II and later albums
+1982–1989: Zapp II and later albums

 Zapp released its second album, Zapp II, on October 14, 1982.
 Electronic production techniques featured prominently, including liberal use of the talk-box that became Troutman's signature.
 Despite the contrasting styles between the first and the second albums, Zapp II attained gold status by September 21, 1982.
 The album fared almost as well as Zapp's debut, peaking at number two on the Billboard R&B chart, and reaching 25 on The Billboard 200 Albums chart.
 The single "Dancefloor (Part I)" peaked at number one on the R&B singles chart of 1982.

 Zapp spawned several more albums in close succession, retaining the slick electronic style that Zapp II had adopted, but with diminishing success.
 Zapp III was released in 1983, and managed to gain a gold certification, but peaked at only 39 on the Billboard 200 and nine on the R&B chart.
 Zapp III's poorer commercial performance became a sign that the band's popularity and impact were beginning to decline toward the mid 1980s, with post-disco music falling out of trend.
 By the release of The New Zapp IV U in October 1985, the downward trajectory was evident.
 The album did not attain gold status until 1994, almost a decade after its initial release.
 Zapp's presence faded further in the latter half of the 1980s, as Troutman focused his attention on his solo career.
 The final release by Zapp before Troutman's death was Zapp V in September 1989, which achieved only moderate commercial success and failed to receive an RIAA certification.

-1993–96: Later career
+1990–1997: Later career

-The increasingly dominant West Coast hip-hop scene of the early- to mid-1990s briefly brought Zapp and Roger back into the spotlight as their material came into favour as a source of samples for hip-hop tracks.
-Troutman gained recognition for providing talk-box backing vocals for both the original and remixed version of Tupac Shakur's 1995-96 comeback single "California Love"; the alternate version of the music video features Troutman playing the keyboard and talk-box during a party.
+The increasingly dominant West Coast hip-hop scene of the early- to mid-1990s briefly brought Zapp and Roger back into the spotlight as their material became a source of samples for hip-hop tracks.
+Troutman gained recognition for providing talk-box backing vocals for both the original and remixed version of Tupac Shakur's 1995 comeback single "California Love"; the alternate version of the music video features Troutman playing the keyboard and talk-box during a party.
 Roger's involvement in "California Love" awarded him a Grammy nomination for "Best Rap Performance by a Duo or Group" in 1997.